Stuck in the Middle with You

 "Stuck in the Middle with You" (sometimes known as "Stuck in the Middle") is a song written by Scottish musicians Gerry Rafferty and Joe Egan and performed by their band Stealers Wheel.

-The band performed the song on the BBC's Top of the Pops in May 1973, and the song charted at No. 8 in the UK Singles Chart.
-It also became an international hit, reaching No. 6 in the US Billboard Hot 100.
+The band performed the song on the BBC's Top of the Pops in May 1973, and the song charted at No. 8 on the UK Singles Chart.
+It also became an international hit, reaching No. 6 on the US Billboard Hot 100.

 Overview

-"Stuck in the Middle with You" was released on Stealers Wheel's 1972 eponymous debut album.
+"Stuck in the Middle" was first included on Stealers Wheel's 1972 eponymous debut album.
 Gerry Rafferty provided the lead vocals, with Joe Egan singing harmony.
 It was produced by Jerry Leiber and Mike Stoller.
-Rafferty's lyrics are a dismissive tale of a music industry cocktail party written (i.e. the clowns and jokers would be all the music executives and hangers on), and performed as a parody of Bob Dylan's style (the vocal impression, subject, and styling were so similar, listeners have wrongly attributed the song to Dylan since its release).
+Rafferty's lyrics are a dismissive tale of a music industry cocktail party (the clowns and jokers would be all the music executives and hangers on), written and performed as a parody of Bob Dylan's style; the vocal impression, subject, and styling were so similar, listeners have wrongly attributed the song to Dylan since its release.

-The band was surprised by the single's chart success.
-The single sold over one million copies, eventually peaking at No. 6 on the US Billboard Hot 100 chart, No. 8 in the UK, and No. 2 in Canada.
-Billboard ranked it as the No. 30 song for 1973.
+The song was released as a single in 1973 and the band was surprised by its chart success.
+The single sold over one million copies, eventually peaking at No. 6 on the US Billboard Hot 100 chart, No. 8 on the UK Singles Chart, and No. 2 on Canada's RPM 100 Singles chart.
+Billboard ranked it as the No. 36 song for 1973.

 The band appeared playing the song on BBC's Top of the Pops on 18 May 1973.